Phone

 Supporting Your Child’s Journey

 As a parent, it’s reassuring to know that your child is not only being taught well, but is also being prepared thoroughly for their exams.
-At Ashbourne, mock weeks are just one part of a wider, student-focused academic programme, designed to stretch, support, and guide every learner toward success and places at UK’s top universities.
+At Ashbourne, mock weeks are just one part of a wider, student-focused academic programme, designed to stretch, support, and guide every learner towards exam success and places at UK’s top universities.

 If you ever want to discuss your child’s progress, mock results, or next steps, we’re always here to talk.